geoapi-pt/main/README.md

 ### /municipios/freguesias

-Returns a JSON array of objects, each object corresponding to a municipality and an array of its parishes
+Returns an array of objects, each object corresponding to a municipality and an array of its parishes

 ```json
 [